First Time Renting or Buying

 common site is an old roof with patches over patches.

-Newer units have traditional shingled roofs and are really
+Newer units have traditional shingled roofs and are really not

-not much different than your normal house roof.
+much different than your normal house roof.

-Floors can become weakened from previous water or
+Floors can become weakened from previous water or termite

-underneath to see the condition of the floor.
+see the condition of the floor.

 Electrical wiring can be somewhat less than up to normal

 household standards as well.
-Again, this can be more of an issue
+Again, this can be more of an issue in

-made over the years.
+over the years.

-Plumbing is often done using plastic water lines and
+Plumbing is often done using plastic water lines and over

-easily break, especially at or near joints.
-Plumbing is usually
+especially at or near joints.
+Plumbing is usually not that hard to

-not that hard to access and lines can be repaired and even (quite
+access and lines can be repaired and even (quite easily) updated.

-Another common issue in the Phoenix area is the
+Another common issue in the Phoenix area is the termites.

-termites.
 They can really wreak havoc with a trailer.
-They
+They are common and if the

-are common and if the owner hasn't done proper prevention they can
+owner hasn't done proper prevention they can infest the trailer.

 If you are not familiar with what to look for it may be a good